AI Readiness Assessment

 AI Readiness Assessment – Common Questions

-Softjourn's AI Readiness Assessment is a 2-4 week engagement that evaluates whether your business is ready to build, scale, or extend AI inside its operations.
+Softjourn's AI Readiness Assessment evaluates whether your business is ready to build, scale, or extend AI inside its operations.
 We answer three questions for you: which AI work to take on next, what to fix before you build, and what to leave alone for now.
 The output is a 30-90 day Action Plan with named owners, dependencies, and cost-benefit math.

 Most assessments run 2-4 weeks, depending on scope (single business unit vs. enterprise-wide), how many use cases are on the table, and how much existing documentation you have.
-We scope timeline to fit the depth you need, the same way we do with code audits.
-After a short intro call we will refine the estimate based on what we see.
+After a short intro call, we will refine the estimate based on what we see.

 Mid-size and enterprise teams that have tried an AI pilot and feel it did not fully land, or that feel internal pressure for AI without a clear next step.
 If your company has fewer than 50 people and a single technical owner, an assessment is usually overkill – a direct conversation with us about a specific use case is more useful.

-A 30-90 day Action Plan covering prioritized use cases, dependencies you need to address before each one, named owners (yours, ours, or shared), and the cost-benefit math behind each recommendation.
+A 30 to 90-day Action Plan covering prioritized use cases, dependencies you need to address before each one, named owners (yours, ours, or shared), and the cost-benefit math behind each recommendation.
 The Plan can become an SOW for a build engagement with us, a recommendation list you execute internally, or a mix of both.

 Business goals and current AI ideas on the table, data samples (we work with you on access and NDA), architecture documentation, a short list of Subject Matter Experts who define what good output looks like for each use case, and current KPIs you want AI to improve.
 The more SMEs you can give us, the sharper the recommendations.